lraton/FlopperZiro/README.md

 # Flopper Ziro

-An orribol copi of FilipperZero, uit worst inglish
+An orribol copi of FlipperZero, uit worst inglish
+A Flipper Zero clone, but cheapest, DIY and siply Open Source, made with Arduino IDE

 Component:
 - STM32-L432KC (Microcontroller)